adobe/pdfservices-node-sdk-samples/README.md

-# Samples for the PDF Tools Node.js SDK
+# Samples for the PDF Services Node.js SDK

-This sample project helps you get started with the  PDF Tools Node.js SDK.
+This sample project helps you get started with the  PDF Services Node.js SDK.

-The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Tools Node.js SDK supports only server side use cases.**
+The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Services Node.js SDK supports only server side use cases.**

 ## Prerequisites
 The sample application has the following requirements: